NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

     #SBATCH --array=1-10

-The next lines specify the job name, the  output filename, and the directory the input and output are stored.
+The next lines specify the job name, the  output filename, and the directory in which the input and output are stored.
 The most reliable method is to always specify the full path (see also :ref:`ref-qnojobfile`):